cenci-ntido/PW25S_Final/client/readme.md

 	useEffect(() => {
-		if (id) { // Caso seja edição de uma categoria CategoryService.findById( parseInt(id) ) //Carrega a categoria no state .then((response) => {
+		if (id) { // Caso seja edição de uma categoria AccountService.findById( parseInt(id) ) //Carrega a categoria no state .then((response) => {
 				if (response.data) {
 					setForm({